Oxford Union: Debating

 Debating at the Oxford Union takes two forms: competitive debating and chamber debating.

 Competitive debating offers members of the Union debate workshops and a platform upon which to practise and improve their debating skills.
 The Union's best debaters compete internationally against other top debating societies, and the Oxford Union regularly fields successful teams at the World Universities Debating Championship (which the Union hosted in 1993) and the European Universities Debating Championship.

 The Union also runs the Oxford Schools' Debating Competition and the Oxford Intervarsity Debating Competition, each of which attracts schools and universities from around the world, as well as running a number of internal debating competitions.
 Oxford Schools' Debating Competition is the largest schools' competition in the world, with over one thousand teams entering each year.

 There are chamber debates every Thursday evening during University terms.
 Experts for the proposition and opposition present paper speeches to the house.
 Members have an opportunity to deliver brief speeches from the floor.
-Following the style of the British Parliament, a motion is moved to "divide the House" in order to vote.
+Following the style of the British Parliament, a motion is moved to "divide the House" to vote.
 Members in the chamber vote on the proposition with their feet by exiting the hall through a door designed to model the voting lobbies of the House of Commons, the right-hand side being marked 'ayes' and the left-hand side 'noes'.

 Oxford Union Society debates are filmed and licensed by Oxford Union Limited, a registered company controlled by the Oxford Union Society.
-Oxford Union Limited runs a YouTube channel which has more than 1.8 million subscribers and has gained more than 250 million views across its videos.
+Oxford Union Limited runs a YouTube channel which has more than 2.4 million subscribers and has gained more than 250 million views across its videos.